danila258/vega/README.md

 # Vega
-A cross-platform scheduling application for MIREA students which works on desktop and in the future mobile devices.
+A cross-platform scheduling application for MIREA students which works on desktop.

 <p align="center">